How does this company make money?

 What does this company depend on?

-The mechanism depends on FLIR thermal imaging sensors for target acquisition, lightweight carbon fiber composites for airframe construction, GPS and inertial navigation modules with anti-jamming capability, lithium polymer batteries rated for launch acceleration forces, and export licenses issued under ITAR — the U.S. International Traffic in Arms Regulations — for any international sales of the weapons systems.
+The company cannot build or sell its products without FLIR thermal imaging sensors for target acquisition, lightweight carbon fiber composites for the airframe, GPS/INS navigation modules with anti-jamming capability, lithium polymer batteries rated to survive the force of being launched, and export licenses under ITAR to legally sell weapons systems to allied countries.

 Who depends on this company?